-The head of the Memphis Fire Fighters Association recently backed the EMTs who were fired after the tragic death of Tyre Nichols at the hands of police.
+The head of the Memphis Fire Fighters Association recently backed the EMTs who were fired after the tragic death of Nichols at the hands of police.

 According to AP, Thomas Malone, the head of the union, said the employees who arrived on the scene the night Nichols was brutally beaten weren’t given enough information as they responded to the call for medical help.

 “Our members were not given adequate information upon dispatch or upon arrival of the scene,” Malone wrote in a letter to city councilmembers.
 “Quite frankly, there was information withheld by those already on the scene which caused our members to handle things differently than they should have.”

 Malone also defended the entire fire department, assuring that its employees “serve this city and its citizens with purpose and intent each and every day.”